msavino/ExploratoryAnalysis/README.md

 ---------------------------
 Download the scripts (plot1.R, plot2.R, plot3.R, plot4.R) to some directory;
-Run the scripts so that 4 functions were created.
+Run the scripts so that 4 functions were created. every function uses the "d" dataframe to load all data and the "TwoDays" to load only the data of the 1st and 2nd of February

 Call the 4 functions
 ---------------------